ducaale/xh/README.md

-        --cert-key <FILE>             A private key file to use with --cert --native-tls                  Use the system TLS library instead of rustls (if enabled at compile time) --https                       Make HTTPS requests if not specified in the URL -I, --ignore-stdin                Do not attempt to read stdin --curl                        Print a translation to a `curl` command --curl-long                   Use the long versions of curl's flags
+        --cert-key <FILE>             A private key file to use with --cert --native-tls                  Use the system TLS library instead of rustls (if enabled at compile time) --https                       Make HTTPS requests if not specified in the URL --http-version <VERSION>      HTTP version to use [possible values: 1, 1.0, 1.1, 2] -I, --ignore-stdin                Do not attempt to read stdin --curl                        Print a translation to a `curl` command --curl-long                   Use the long versions of curl's flags